How Do You Soothe Yourself?

 Being able to sleep at night

-Many people are using drugs or alcohol to soothe themselves and try to function better in life.
+If you're a trauma survivor, you are three times as likely to use substances like drugs and alcohol than people without PTSD.
 Wanting to change all these things is a positive sign of self-love in a person.
 However, alcohol and drugs only temporarily take care of these important psychological and behavioral functions.
 They are not a long-term solution.

 If you are interested in learning about these methods, please give me a call at 661-233-6771.
-If you need help in becoming sober, I recommend that you use AA/NA to assist you in sobriety.
-Here is a link to an online group for substance abuse: https://www.aa-intergroup.org/.
+If you need help in becoming sober, please visit the resources page on this website.

 [i] Khoury, L., Tang, Y., Bradley, B., Cubells, J. and Ressler, K. (2010).
 Substance abuse, Depression and Anxiety, 27(12): 1077-1086.